szymon2024/gps-labs/gps_lab05/README.txt

 The program selects the ephemeris from a RINEX 3.04 navigation file for a given observation time and a GPS satellite.
-The main selection criterion is the ephemeris with the closest (week, toe) and svHealth==0.
+The main selection criterion is the ephemeris with the nearest (week, toe) and svHealth==0, for which the observation time is within fitIntv.

 Input:
   - RINEX 3.04 navigation file name